The San Clemente Aquatics Center and Vista Hermosa Sports Park helped us beat the heat.

 - Dedicated parking lot (free parking)

 - Residents of San Clemente get a price break.
 Monthly, seasonal, and annual passes are available (even for non-residents).
-Refer to their website for the most current information!
+Refer to the City of San Clemente Recreation website for the most current information!

 - Restrooms inside the Aquatics Center are inside locker room